-The time before Christmas is naturally excellent sales time for everybody operating in the consumer market, but also the days around Christmas are important.
-On those days, people have time to browse online, they want to use the present gift cards, and are looking to change the wrong size sweaters and the second pair of the fluffy socks.
+The holiday season is the time for resting and relaxing – and shopping.
+Christmas means the best sales of the year for most operating in the consumer market, but customers don’t lose their interest after the holiday season has already started.
+On long holidays, people have time to browse online, use the present gift cards, and change the wrong size sweaters and the second pair of fluffy socks.

 Target and cross-sell

 Days between Christmas and New Year are a great time to upsell and cross-sell.
 This is why the hit gifts of the season should be highlighted in email marketing also after Christmas.
 For example, "Did Santa bring an iPhone 11 Pro?
 Buy accessories at a special holiday price here" will probably work better than a generic mass message.

 Using gift cards

 Surprisingly many gift cards remain unused every year – and simultaneously the upselling possibilities coming with them are left unused.
 Encourage using the gift card by sending an automated newsletter containing the gift card tips to the person who bought it.
 Urge them to tell the tips to the receiver of the gift or forward the newsletter after giving the gift.
 Send a reminder a few months before the gift card expires, and make booking very easy.

 2. You take a rest, your social media doesn't